ubaidzargar/Leads-Tracker/README.md

 ## Acknowledgments
-Special thanks to all contributors and users.
-Inspired by the need for efficient URL and profile management.
+--Special thanks to all contributors and users.
+--Inspired by the need for efficient URL and profile management.

 ## Contact
-If you encounter issues or have feature requests, feel free to open an issue in the repository or reach out at zargaryasir@gmail.com
+--If you encounter issues or have feature requests, feel free to open an issue in the repository or reach out at zargaryasir@gmail.com